shubhangkrishnakanttrivedi/Scientific-Machine-Learning-course/README.md

 For running the code, download all the folders as mentioned above (there would be 6 of them currently), then merge all the files of 4 atoms (currently in seperate 4 folders into one single folder).

-Then in the code (final.py) ---- input the path to the files containing 4 atoms, 32 atoms and 108 atoms in the lines 43, 44, and 45 and create 4 text files containing  names 'vac_2.txt', 'vac_3.txt', 'vac_4.txt', 'vac_5.txt', where the output electron densities of 4 atomic systems containing 108 atoms with a vacany will be saved.
+Then in the code (final.py) ---- input the path to the files containing 4 atoms, 32 atoms and 108 atoms in the lines 43, 44, and 45.
+After that, create 4 text files containing  names 'vac_2.txt', 'vac_3.txt', 'vac_4.txt', 'vac_5.txt'.
+The output electron densities of 108 atoms system, corresponding to the Y-Z plane which contains the vacancy site/atom would be saved.

+After that, create 4 text files with names 'all_elec_dens_2.txt', 'all_elec_dens_3.txt', 'all_elec_dens_4.txt', 'all_elec_dens_5.txt'.
+This files would contain all the electron density for 110*110*110 grid points for 108 atom systems with a vacancy.

 The remanining 1 system containing 108 atoms with a vacancy resulted in NAN values so the lines (1265 to 1273) in the code (final.py) are commented.

 After these steps, you can run the code.